WebProject05/GoDo/README.md

 godo -edit 0:New title
 ```

-- Delete a todo:
+- Delete a todo by index:

 ```powershell
 godo -del 0
 ```

-- Create a new table and switch to it:
+- Create a new table and switch to it (name is quoted if it contains spaces):

 ```powershell
 godo -newtable "work"